Mayor's Office of Housing

 Community Land Trust

-The Barnes Fund is in the process of identifying a partnering organization to form Nashville’s first Community Land Trust (CLT).
+The Barnes Fund has selected the housing as its partner in creating Nashville’s first Community Land Trust (CLT).
 A CLT is an organization that maintains control and oversight of its affordable housing resources through ownership of land.
 A CLT is a way in which Nashville can create lasting affordable housing options for its residents.

 General Obligation Bonds